 - Asking questions whether they are to clarify or simply use the phrase “why” — don’t be afraid to dive deeper with secondary questions

 - Concentrate on what the seller is saying, restating the point, respond, and remember their idea (write it down!!)

 - Have patience — everything takes time

-- Ask for feedback, how can you become a better manager, mentor, coach?
-What can you do to further help them progress?
+- Ask for feedback about how can you become a better manager, mentor, and coach and what you can do to further help them progress

-In today’s workplace employees are being stretched in a 1,000 different directions.
-Therefore, you have to ensure that your sellers have resources and tools readily available when, you are not.
-A good coach will tell their sellers about relevant resources and tools, a great coach will bring those resources right to the seller.
-Think back to being on the football field or basketball court as a kid – not only did the coach provide access to the facility or field, but they gave their team access to the plays, strategies, even film to study what they did on the field and share strategies to be even more successful in their role.
+In today’s workplace, employees are being stretched in 1,000 different directions.
+Therefore, you have to ensure that your sellers have resources and tools readily available when you are not.
+A good coach will tell their sellers about relevant resources and tools; a great coach will bring those resources right to the seller.
+Think back to being on the football field or basketball court as a kid — not only did the coach provide access to the facility or field, but they gave their team access to the plays, strategies, and even films to study what they did on the field and share strategies to be even more successful in their role.

 As sellers, we go to our managers with questions or for resources.
 But what happens when they’re not there?
 Great sales coaches partner with their sales enablement teams to:

 - Set up playbooks to help guide sellers through specific selling scenarios.
 These playbooks can provide steps to starting a conversation about a product, or even how to handle an unexpected objection.